matze-dd/Tex2txt/README.md

 Therefore, a translator to UTF-8 has to be placed in front of a Python filter for line or column numbers.
 This is shown in Bash function LTfilter() in file [checks.sh](checks.sh).
-A similar approach is taken in example Python script [shell.py](shell.py).
+A similar approach is taken in example Python script [shell2.py](shell2.py).

 With option --json, LanguageTool always delivers UTF-8 encoded text.
-JSON output is used in application script [shell.py](shell.py) on option --html.
+JSON output is used in application script [shell.py](shell.py).

 Similarly, Python's version for Windows by default prints Latin-1 encoded text to standard output.